How to Feed a Baby with a Syringe?

 We all know that a baby should be breastfed for the first six months, but in certain scenarios, it may not be possible for a mother to breastfeed her baby.
-Therefore, a baby may need to be fed expressed breastmilk or formula directly in his mouth through a syringe without a needle.
+Therefore, a baby may need to be fed expressed breast milk or formula directly in his mouth through a syringe without a needle.
 Such a feeding technique is termed syringe feeding.

-How to Feed Newborn with a Syringe
+How to Feed a Newborn With a Syringe?

 Before going ahead with using a syringe to feed your newborn baby, it is important that you follow a few steps.
-Breastmilk can usually be given directly with the syringe.
+Breast milk can usually be given directly with the syringe.
 However, when preparing formula milk, do stick to the instructions on the package but make sure it is fluid enough to pass through the syringe.

 - Using a sterile or clean syringe, pull the plunger to fill the syringe with milk.

 It might take a few tries to get it right.
-In case you continue to face problems feeding your baby the right way, or he doesn’t seem to drink enough milk, get in touch with your doctor or any consultant for help.
+In case you continue to face problems feeding your baby the right way or he doesn’t seem to drink enough milk, get in touch with your doctor or any consultant for help.

 Tips and Precautions for Syringe Feeding a Breastfed Baby

 At times, your baby might be feeding off your breast but not in the quantities he should.
 In order to supplement his nutrition, you can make use of syringe feeding by either using your expressed breastmilk or formula.
-However, it is important to keep the amount in tandem with breastfeeding.
-If your baby starts feeding on the breast for longer durations, ask your doctor for the right time to cut down on the supplemental feeding.
+Here are some tips that will help you syringe-feed your baby:

-If the tip of the syringe is uncomfortable for the child, you can attach a fine tube to the tip of it.
-This can be slid into the baby’s mouth, which he can suck on easily.
+- If the tip of the syringe is uncomfortable for the child, you can attach a fine tube to the tip of it.
+This can be slid into the baby’s mouth, which they can suck on easily.